DiogoAbu/adventures/frontend/README.md

 # Frontend

-This uses [ReactXP](https://microsoft.github.io/reactxp) for creating cross-platform apps using React and React Native.
+This uses [Expo](https://expo.io/) for creating cross-platform apps using React Native and React Native Web.